-There are several ways to alleviate the effects of bruxism.
+There are several ways to help alleviate the effects of bruxism.
 One of the most common, which your dentist may recommend, is a night guard.
-This is an appliance typically worn while sleeping through the night, which is available without a prescription at most pharmacies.
-To use the appliance, you simply boil it, let it cool for a few seconds and then gently bite into it to shape it to your own teeth.
+This is an appliance typically worn while sleeping through the night.
+Night guards can be custom made at your dental office.

-Night guards are also available through your dentist.
-Guards of this type tend to be of a higher quality and superior fit, as they are made in a special laboratory from an impression of your mouth carefully taken by a dental professional.
-This is generally a more expensive device than one purchased over-the-counter, but can be more comfortable to wear.
+Guards of this type tend to be of a higher quality and superior fit, than any OTC type, as they are made in a special laboratory from an impression of your mouth carefully taken by a dental professional.

-Regardless of where a night guard is purchased, its main function is to prevent the surfaces of your teeth from grinding together, causing you to chip and crack your teeth and strain your jaw muscles.
+Regardless of where a night guard is purchased, its main function is to prevent the surfaces of your teeth from grinding together, if left untreated can potentially cause you to chip and crack your teeth and strain your jaw muscles.

 Other Treatments for Teeth Grinding